 Morphear aka Dr Eva Cheng

 Being a lecturer means that I am also able to help students, and it is very rewarding to see a student do well, understand something new or land that dream job after graduation.
-I could be lecturing to a big class of 300 students or teaching a tutorial or laboratory class of about 30 students in programming, speech/audio signal processing, and even a course that includes project work with the Engineers Without Borders (EWB) Challenge.
-I also work within a team who partner with an institution in Hong Kong to teach - It’s definitely a perk of the job that travelling is involved: to conferences, research visits, and even to teach in other countries!
+I could be lecturing to a big class of 300 students or teaching a tutorial or laboratory class of about 30 students.
+These include courses in programming, speech/audio signal processing, and even a course that includes project work with the Engineers Without Borders (EWB) Challenge.
+It’s definitely a perk of the job that travelling is involved; to conferences, research visits, leading students on study tours, and even to teach in other countries.

 It’s great that my workdays are never the same, there’s always something different happening.
-An academic wears a lot of different ‘hats’: from being a teacher, mentor, researcher, writer, supervisor to administrator, traveller and even student camp leader!
+An academic wears a lot of different ‘hats’; teacher, mentor, researcher, writer, supervisor, administrator, traveller and even student camp leader!

 New media art I love unusual but fun applications of technology, driving some of the research collaborations with musicians, composers and visual artists.
 My favourite contemporary art gallery in Australia would have to be GOMA in Brisbane :)

-Social justice and sustainable community development I regularly volunteer for Oxfam Australia and am looking to be more involved with Engineers Without Borders Australia.
+Social justice and sustainable community development I regularly volunteer for Oxfam Australia and collaborate with Engineers Without Borders Australia and social enterprise Laika Academy on various social impact education programs.

 You can hear more about my work with Engineers Without Borders in an interview I had with Angry Beanie.